-Dec, 2015: Adding Antarctica to our itinerary only really became an option after hearing about the potential for ‘relatively’ cheap, last minute tickets from some good friends in London.
+Dec, 2015: Adding Antarctica to our South America trip only really became an option after hearing about the potential for ‘relatively’ cheap, last minute tickets from some good friends in London.
 Once we had heard about it though, the frozen continent quickly became the only place we knew we had to at least try and visit on another wise very unplanned trip.
 While everyone takes different memories away with them, I think the biggest thing for me was being quite in awe of such a vast and pristine landscape.
 It’s a landscape which is bigger than Europe yet may only have a couple of hundred people on it at any one time.
 It’s very hard to put in words something that even comes close to providing a fitting illustration of the place.
 Ethereal, mesmerising, vast, empty, raw, brutal… they all spring to mind but don’t really do it justice.
-This is how we get there…
+This is how we got there…

 The Sea Adventurer is one of the flagship vessels for Quark and has an ice class of 1A meaning it can push through a bunch of ice which a lot of ships can’t.
 It was way more luxurious than we expected and even though we had the cheapest cabins down in the belly of the ship they were still super comfy.
 There were ~75 ships crew, expedition crew and ‘hotel’ staff for us 100 passengers.
 They were all completely awesome from the obviously experienced yet slightly crazy Russian captain to the definitely crazy but super warm Ukrainian waitress.
 The expedition crew also included a bunch of experts in their field including an Ornithologist, Marine Biologists, a Historian and a Geologist who gave daily talks on various topics when they weren’t guiding us around the ice or through the water in Zodiacs.